-As IF relays, they accept two or four IF analog input channels, modify up to 34 or 68 signals, and then deliver them to two or four analog IF outputs.
-Any signal within each IF band can be independently enabled or disabled, and changed in both frequency and amplitude as it passes through the board These models support many useful functions for both commercial and military communications systems including signal drop/add/replace, frequency shifting and hopping, amplitude equalization, and bandwidth consolidation.
+As an IF relay, the 71624 accepts two IF analog input channels, modifies up to 34 signals, and then delivers them to two analog IF outputs.
+Any signal within each IF band can be independently enabled or disabled and changed in both frequency and amplitude as it passes through the module.

+The 71624 supports many useful functions for both commercial and military communications systems including signal drop/add/ replace, frequency shifting and hopping, amplitude equalization, and bandwidth consolidation.
 Applications include countermeasures, active tracking and monitoring, channel security, interception, adaptive spectral management, jamming, and encryption.